 Constitution and Bylaws

-The name of the association shall be the Royal City Farmers Market Association.
+The name of the society shall be the New West Farmers Market Society.

 a) To provide a seasonal open air produce market to New Westminster and environs;

 b) To provide educational opportunities and information about healthy living, nutrition, and wellness issues, and to support local sustainable food initiatives;

 c) As determined by the community, the New West Farmers Market Society and its membership, to undertake events, projects, and involvements which speak to the furtherance of the purposes stated herein by the Society.